wireapp/wire-server/docs/src/understand/sft.rst

 This is only needed for the call initiation/joining part.
 Additionally, for the media connection, clients and `SFT` servers should be able to reach each other via UDP (see :ref:`Firewall rules <install-sft-firewall-rules>`).
-If that is not possible, then at least `SFT` servers and Restund servers should be able to reach each other via UDP - and clients may connect via UDP and/or TCP to Restund servers (see :ref:`Protocols and open ports <understand-restund-protocal-and-ports>`), which in `TURN` will connect to the `SFT` server.
+If that is not possible, then at least `SFT` servers and Restund/Coturn servers should be able to reach each other via UDP - and clients may connect via UDP and/or TCP to Restund/Coturn servers (see :ref:`Protocols and open ports <understand-restund-protocal-and-ports>`), which in `TURN` will connect to the `SFT` server.
-In the unlikely scenario where no UDP is allowed whatsoever or `SFT` servers may not be able to reach the Restund servers that clients are using to make themselves reachable, an `SFT` server itself can also choose to proxy itself by a Restund server, which could be different from the Restund servers used by clients (see *`TURN` discovery* flag).
+In the unlikely scenario where no UDP is allowed whatsoever or `SFT` servers may not be able to reach the Restund/Coturn servers that clients are using to make themselves reachable, an `SFT` server itself can also choose to proxy itself by a Restund/Coturn server, which could be different from the Restund/Coturn servers used by clients (see *`TURN` discovery* flag).

 The `SFT` may need to receive and send traffic over UDP and TCP on a wide range of ports.